RIS-Position and Orientation Estimation in MIMO-OFDM Systems with Practical Scatterers: System and Channel Model

 The physical angles are defined as follows.
-The positive elevation AOD $\phi_{{\rm out,}0}$ at the RIS of the RIS-BS direct link is the anticlockwise-rotation angle of the wave vector with respect to the positive $z$ axis.
-The positive azimuth AOD $\psi_{{\rm out,}0}$ at the RIS of the RIS-BS direct link is the anticlockwise-rotation angle of the vector on the $x-o-y$ plane projected from the wave vector with respect to the positive $x$ axis.
-The positive AOA $\theta_{{\rm r,}0}$ at the BS of the RIS-BS direct link is the anticlockwise-rotation angle of the wave vector with respect to the normal direction of the ULA at the BS, which is on the plane formed by the line collinear with the ULA and the line collinear with the wave vector, and is denoted by the green dotted line in Fig. \ref{figpositioning}.
-Similarly, the positive AOD $\theta_{\mathrm{t},q}$ at the MS of the MS-Scatterer-$q$-RIS link is the anticlockwise-rotation angle of the wave vector with respect to the normal direction of the ULA at the MS. The positive elevation AOA $\phi_{\mathrm{in},q}$ at the RIS of the MS-Scatterer-$q$-RIS link is the anticlockwise-rotation angle of the wave vector with respect to the positive $z$ axis.
-The positive azimuth AOA $\psi_{\mathrm{in},q}$ at the RIS of the MS-Scatterer-$q$-RIS link is the anticlockwise-rotation angle of the vector on the $x-o-y$ plane projected from the wave vector with respect to the positive $x$ axis.
-The angles $\phi_{{\rm out,}0}$, $\psi_{{\rm out,}0}$, $\theta_{{\rm r,}0}$, $\theta_{\mathrm{t},q}$, $\phi_{\mathrm{in},q}$ and $\psi_{\mathrm{in},q}$ become negative when the angles defined above are rotated in clockwise.
+The angles at ULA departed from MS or arrived at BS are defined as the counter-clockwise rotation angle of the wave vector with respect to the normal direction of the ULA , which is on the plane formed by the line collinear with the ULA and the line collinear with the wave vector, and is denoted by the green dotted line in Fig. \ref{figpositioning}.
+Then, the positive AODs $\theta_{\mathrm{t},0}$ ,$\theta_{\mathrm{t},q}$ at MS and the positive AOA $\theta_{{\rm r,}0}$ at BS are obtained by using wave vectors ${\bf r}-{\bf m}$, ${\bf s}_{q}-{\bf m}$ and ${\bf b}-{\bf r}$, respectively.
+The positive elevation angle at UPA of RIS is defined as the counter-clockwise rotation angle of the wave vector with respect to the positive $z$-axis, while the positive azimuth angle at UPA of RIS is defined as the counter-clockwise rotation angle of the vector on the $x-o-y$ plane projected from the wave vector with respect to the positive $x$-axis.
+Then, the positive elevation/azimuth AOA $\phi_{\mathrm{in},0}$/$\psi_{\mathrm{in},0}$, elevation/azimuth AOA $\phi_{\mathrm{in},q}$/$\psi_{\mathrm{in},q}$, and elevation/azimuth AOD $\phi_{{\rm out,}0}$/$\psi_{{\rm out,}0}$ at RIS are obtained by using wave vectors ${\bf r}-{\bf m}$, ${\bf s}_{q}-{\bf m}$ and ${\bf b}-{\bf r}$, respectively.
+These angles become negative when the counter-clockwise rotation is changed to clockwise rotation.

 By using \eqref{SVmodlChnnlRIS2BS} and \eqref{SVmodlChnnlMS2RIS}, the complete channel from the MS to the BS via the RIS is expressed as where $\ensuremath{\delta_{q}\triangleq\delta_{{\rm RB},0}\delta_{{\rm MR},q}}$ and $\ensuremath{\tau_{q}\triangleq\tau_{{\rm RB},0}+\tau_{{\rm MR},q}}$.
 For later use, we introduce $\tilde{\delta}_{q}[n]\triangleq\delta_{q}e^{-j2\pi\tau_{q}\frac{(n-1)B}{N}}$. $\text{\ensuremath{\bm{{\Omega}}}}_{t}=\textrm{diag}\{{\bf g}_{t}\}$ is a diagonal matrix with ${\bf g}_{t}$ on the diagonal. ${\bf g}_{t}$ contains the reflection coefficients of the RIS reflecting elements at the $t$-th time slot, and can be represented by ${\bf g}_{t}=[e^{j\varphi_{t}^{(1)}},e^{j\varphi_{t}^{(2)}},\cdots,e^{j\varphi_{t}^{(N_{\textrm{r}})}}]^{T}$, where $\varphi_{t}^{(n)},n=1,2,\cdots,N_{\textrm{r}}$ are the phase shifts of reflection coefficients.
 In \eqref{TotalChnnl}, there are $(Q+1)$ paths, and the $q$-th path can be characterized by the channel parameters $[\tau_{q},\delta_{q},\theta_{{\rm r},0},\phi_{{\rm out},0},\psi_{{\rm out},0},\phi_{{\rm in},q},\psi_{{\rm in},q},\theta_{{\rm t},q}]^{T},q=0,1,\cdots,Q$.